Grand Ex: 1976–1980 : Koo Nok and Luk Thung Disco 1 & 2

-1980–1984 : Golden Era and the end of Classic Line-up
+1980–1984: Golden Era and the End of the Classic Line-up

-By the end of 1980, the band's line-up consisted of Nakorn Vejsupaporn (guitar solo, lead vocalist and band leader), Prasith Chaiyatho (drum), Danupol Kaewkarn (guitar chord, lead vocalist), Thanongsak Arpornsiri (bass), Panus Hirunkasi (Saxophone), Sanae Supparat (Trumpet) and Chokdee Phak-phoo (Saxophone, Trombone, keyboard).
+By the end of 1980, the band’s line-up consisted of Nakorn Vejsupaporn (lead guitarist, lead vocalist, and band leader), Prasith Chaiyatho (drums), Danupol Kaewkarn (rhythm guitarist and lead vocalist), Thanongsak Arpornsiri (bass), Panus Hirunkasi (saxophone), Sanae Supparat (trumpet), Chokdee Phak-phoo (saxophone, trombone, keyboard), and Wasan Taesakul (keyboard, vocals, and drums).

-In July 1980, Grand Ex released their fourth studio album, Khuen (เขิน), which had entirely new songs.
-On March 8, 1981, they released their fifth studio album, Women (ผู้หญิง), to celebrate International Women's Day.
+In July 1980, Grand Ex released fourth studio album, Khuen (เขิน), featuring entirely new songs.
+On March 8, 1981, they released fifth studio album, Women (ผู้หญิง), in celebration of International Women’s Day.

-They released their sixth album, a live performance recording at the Chula Auditorium, in July 1981.
-In October of the same year, they released their seventh studio album, Grand XO, and had an album release concert at the National Theatre on 31 October, It was the first album opening concert in Thailand and the first album opening concert that was broadcast live on television.
-The album consisted of ten famous Luk krung songs which were rearranged and remixed.
-It was a huge success, selling over a million and a half copies.
+In July 1981, they released their sixth album, a live recording of their performance at the Chula Auditorium, which had been recorded in November 1980.
+In October of the same year, they released their seventh studio album, Grand XO, and held an album release concert at the National Theatre on October 31.
+It was the first album-opening concert in Thailand and also the first to be broadcast live on television.
+The album consisted of ten luk krung songs that were relatively unknown, which were rearranged and remixed.
+The record was a major success, selling over 1.5 million copies.

-After this album, Grand Ex decided to move labels from Azona Promotion to TSE Group, which was affiliated with the Thairath newspaper.
-They released their eighth studio album, Bupphesanniwat, in March 1982.
-This was followed by Nij Nirand, the ninth studio album, in September 1982, and the tenth studio album, Phromlikit, in October.
-In this album, the band welcomed Odd-Sarayuth Supanyo, the ninth member of the band the last member of the "classic line-up".
-After that, they released 3 more albums, namely, live performances recording, Valentine Laser Concert, Petch, and Borisuth, after Borisuth album, which was the 13th studio album released in April 1984.
-Aod-Sarayuth was the first person to resigned from the band, to founded the first jazz fusion band in Thailand, Infinity, leaving 8 members remaining, later in November of the same year.
-The band released their 14th studio album, Duang Duean, which was the last album in the classic line-up era, because after the end of the promoted tour for this album, four members was Add-Thanongsak, Daeng-Sanae, Tee-Wasan and Rak-Phanat, had resigned from the band to form a new band. leaving 4 members left such as Nakorn, Danupol, Prasit and Chokdee, who established the band's record label company on behalf of Grand Ex Family.
+Following this album, Grand Ex decided to switch labels from Azona Promotion to TSE Group, which was affiliated with the Thairath newspaper.
+They released their eighth studio album, Bupphesanniwat, in March 1982, followed by their ninth album, Nij Nirand, in September the same year.
+Shortly after, in October, they unveiled their tenth studio album, Phromlikit.
+In this album, the band welcomed Odd–Sarayuth Supanyo as its ninth member and the final addition to the “classic line-up.”
+Afterward, they went on to release three more albums: the live recording Valentine Laser Concert, Petch, and Borisuth.
+The Borisuth album, which was their 13th studio release, came out in April 1984.
+Aod Sarayuth was the first member to leave the band in order to form Infinity, Thailand’s first jazz fusion band, reducing the band to eight remaining members.
+Later, in November of the same year, the band released their 14th studio album, “Duang Duean,” which became the final album of the classic lineup.
+After the promotional tour for this album ended, four more members — Aed Thanongsak, Daeng Sanae, Tee Wasan, and Rak Panus — resigned to form a new band. leaving four members — Nakorn, Danupol, Prasith, and Chokdee — who went on to establish the band’s record label under the name Grand Ex Family.